wkumari/draft-wkumari-owe/README.md

-   Ideally users would only associate to networks that they trust, using WPA2-Enterprise (802.1X) with certificates that they trust, and then immediatly use a VPN to a trusted endpoint.
-However, open wifi is really convenint and users will continute to want it.
-While abstainance is the best policy, OWE recognises that users will continue to behave in risky ways, and aims to make this slighly less risky...
+   Ideally users would only associate to networks that they trust, using WPA2-Enterprise (802.1X) with certificates that they trust, and then immediately use a VPN to a trusted endpoint.
+However, open wifi is really convenient and users will continue to want it.
+While abstinence is the best policy, OWE recognises that users will continue to behave in risky ways, and thus aims to make this slightly less risky...